Active Learning for Cost-Sensitive Classification

 \section{Experiments}

 We now turn to an empirical evaluation of \alg.
-For further computational efficiency, we implemented an approximate version of \alg using {\em online optimization}, based on online linear least-squares regression.
+For further computational efficiency, we implemented an approximate version of \alg using\df{: 1) a relaxed version space $\Gcal_i(y) \gets \{ g \in \Gcal \mid \Rhat_i(g;y) \leq \Rhat_i(g_{i,y};y) + \Delta_{i}\}$, which does not enforce monotonicity, and 2)} {\em online optimization}, based on online linear least-squares regression.
 The algorithm processes the data in one pass, and the idea is to (1) replace $g_{i,y}$, the ERM, with an approximation $g_{i,y}^o$ obtained by online updates, and (2) compute the minimum and maximum costs via a sensitivity analysis of the online update.
 We describe this algorithm in detail in Subsection~\ref{ssec:online_approx}.
 Then, we present our experimental results, first for simulated active learning (Subsection~\ref{ssec:active_experiments}) and then for learning to search for joint prediction (Subsection~\ref{ssec:l2s_experiments}).